edubkendo/tower-docs/en/roadmap.md

 - `find(id: null) # find by null`
 - `where(name: "!=": "x")`
 - `find(address: city: "San Diego") # nested doc/object queries`
+- remove dependency on mongodb
+- make `store` global, so you only have to apply it once, not per model.
+  - makes testing easier.

 <a name="0.4.5" href="0.4.5"></a>